-Federal Court Contempt Prison r Taken from Jall-Other Items.
+Federal Court Contempt Prison r Taken from Jail-Other Items.

-The Federal court was in session this. morning.
+The Federal court was in session this morning.
 Several important matters were brought to the attention of Judge Marshall.

-Another event in the case of the Southern Pacific Railroad company va Wm.
+Another event in the case of the Southern Pacific Railroad company vs. Wm.
 E. Johnson, was enacted this morning.
-Johnson has been ordered several times to appear before the clerk of the district court in Brigham City to give testimony as to his property.
+Johnson has been ordered several times to appear before the elerk of the district court in Brigham City to give testimony as to his property.
 Each time he failed to appear, except the last, when he came in such an intoxicated state that no business could be done.
-Last Monday he was sentenced to 20 days' confinement for contempt, but was brought before Judge Marshall today, and after making promises to appear before the referve in Brigham City on the 27th of this month and to give evidence as to his property, the prisoner was discharged.
-In the case of Earl M. Cranston, as receiver for the People's Bank of Denver vs Chas.
-E. Richards, the findings ver vs Chas, E. Richards, the months of the court were in favor of the plain-ilff.
-The case was a suit to recover \$2,400, the amount of the assessment levied by the comptroller of the cur-rency on the 48 shares of the stock owned by the defendant in the defunct National bank.
-A decrese was issued in the case of the owned by the defendant in the defunct National bank.
-A decree was issued in the case of the United States vs the Gilson Asphaltum company, restraining the defendant company from operating on certain property in Wasatch county, to which they have no title and upon which the material gilsonite is found.
+Last Monday he was sentenced to 20 days' confinement for contempt, but was brought before Judge Marshall today, and after making promses to appear before the referee in Brigham City on the 27th of this month and to give evidence as to his property, the prisoner was discharged.

+In the case of Earl M. Cranston, as ecciver for the People's Bank of Denver vs Chas.
+E. Richards, the findings of the court were in favor of the plainiff.
+The case was a suit to recover \$2,400, the amount of the assessment levied by the comptroller of the cur-rency on the 48 shares of the stock owned by the defendant in the defunct Mational bank National bank.

+A decree was issued in the case of the United States vs the Gilson Asphaltum United States vs the Glison Asphaltum company, restraining the defendant company from operating on certain property in Wasatch county, to which they have no title and upon which the material gilsonite is found.
 A stipulation was filed today in the case of the United States vs the As-syrian Asphalt company.
+It was in respect to the written opinion on the syrian Asphalt company.
 It was in respect to the written opinion, on the Uncompaghre Indian reservation boundary line, recently handed down by Judge Marshall.
 The defendants claim the line decided upon to be er-roneous, but it has been agreed by the parties concerned that the injunction may be dissolved as to the property west of the line.
-However, the stipu-lation is made with the understanding that the defendants can appeal from the court's recent decision as to the boundary line.
+However, the stipu-lation is made with the understanding that the defendants can appeal from that the defendants can appeal from the court's recent decision as to the boundary line.